National Basketball League (England)

 The National Basketball League, or NBL for short, is a league competition representing semi-professional and amateur basketball clubs from England and Wales.
-It forms levels 2 to 4 on the British basketball pyramid, in line with the Scottish Basketball Championship, sitting directly below the top tier British Basketball League.
+It forms levels 3 to 5 on the British basketball pyramid, in line with the Scottish Basketball Championship, sitting directly below the top-tier competition, Super League Basketball, and the second-tier competition, British Championship Basketball.

-For the 2021-22 season, the league will have teams split across three levels:
+For the 2025–26 season, the league will have teams split across three levels: